AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-customer.md

 **Response:**

-Commerce returnsthe customer's access token.
+Commerce returns the customer's access token.
 This token must be specified in the authorization header of every call the customer makes on his or her own behalf.

 `q0u66k8h42yaevtchv09uyy3y9gaj2ap`